simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

     "aws",
     "fsharp"
 ]
-series = "CloudFront and lambda@edge with Pulumi" draft = true
+series = "CloudFront and Lambda@Edge with Pulumi" draft = true
 +++
 Definig the Infrastructure: Spin up Cloudfront and lambda@edge with pulumi in F#.